perfectra1n/volsync/docs/usage/kopia/index.rst

 :doc:`filesystem-destination`
-   Comprehensive guide to using PersistentVolumeClaims as filesystem-based backup destinations.
-Covers configuration, security, migration from remote storage, and use cases for local and network-attached storage.
+   Comprehensive guide to using PersistentVolumeClaims as filesystem-based backup destinations with the ``moverVolumes`` pattern.
+Covers configuration, security, migration from the deprecated ``repositoryPVC`` field, and use cases for local and network-attached storage.

 :doc:`repository-organization`
    Comprehensive guide to Kopia's deduplication and repository organization strategies.